xaeon7/Flow-Shop-Scheduling/ReadMe.md

 You need to install python v3 or a higher version to run this project on your machine.

-Clone the repository and `cd` to the project folder, open you favorite command line and type the following commands:
+Clone the repository and `cd` to the project folder, open your terminal and type the following commands:

 - Create a virtual environment: